EveryOneIsGross/MarketAgents/simAGENT_designdoc.md

 ### Economic Aspects

-- The Sim has a limited amount of money
+- The perSim has a limited amount of money
 - Items in the house have purchase and operating costs
-- The Sim can work to earn money
+- The perSim can work to earn money
 - There's a market system where prices and quantities fluctuate

 ### Interactions and Activities

-- The Sim can interact with various items in the house (e.g., bed, fridge, shower)
+- The perSim can interact with various items in the house (e.g., bed, fridge, shower)
 - Each interaction affects one or more needs
 - Some activities (like work) can generate income but may decrease certain needs

 ### Automatic Behaviors

-- Sleep: The Sim will automatically seek rest when energy is very low
+- Sleep: The perSim will automatically seek rest when energy is very low
-- Purchasing: The Sim may automatically buy items if a need is critically low and they have sufficient funds
+- Purchasing: The perSim may automatically buy items if a need is critically low and they have sufficient funds

 ### Environmental Influences